How Home Equity Loans Work: Pros and Cons

 How to Find the Best Home Equity Loans

-- Compare your offers to those found on websites and advertisements.
+Compare your offers to those found on websites and advertisements.
 Remember that the best rates are only available for borrowers with high credit scores and plenty of income to cover payments.
-Read your Loan Estimate carefully to see if you’re paying the same amount you expected.
+Read your loan estimate carefully to see if you’ll be paying the amount you expected.

 Is it the right loan?
-Before you borrow, pause and make sure that this type of loan makes sense.
+Pause and make sure that this type of loan makes sense before you borrow.
 Is a home equity loan a better fit for your needs than a simple credit card account or an unsecured loan?
-If you’re not sure, figure it out before you put your home at risk.
-Those loans may have higher interest rates, but you may come out ahead by avoiding closing costs.

-Make a plan: Make a detailed plan of your income and expenses—including this new loan payment—before you close the loan.
-These large loans can come with hefty payments.
-Plus, the payments may increase over time if you have a variable rate.
-If there's any way to do what you want to do without taking on debt, give those options serious consideration.
+Make a detailed plan of your income and expenses—including this new loan payment—before you close on the loan.
+Include discretionary items that you might find difficult to give up, such as dining out occasionally.
+And keep in mind that the payments can increase over time if you have a variable rate.